Lismore, New South Wales

-History

-Pre-colonial history
+European history

-The city of Lismore lies in the Bundjalung people's nation area.
-However, the actual area of the Bundjalung people from Evans Head is currently under examination, as well as the actual origin of the name Bundjalung.
-It has been suggested that the Aboriginal people called the area Tuckurimbah meaning "glutton."

 Early colonial history

 The British history of the city begins in c.
 1843: a pastoral run covering an area of 93 sqkm was taken up by Captain Dumaresq at this time covering the Lismore area and was stocked with sheep from the New England area.
 Ward Stephens took up the run in the same year, but the subtropical climate was unsuited for sheep grazing, so it was eventually abandoned.
 In January 1845, William and Jane Wilson took it over.
 The Wilsons were Scottish immigrants, who arrived in New South Wales in May 1833.
 Mrs. Wilson named the property after the small island of Lismore, one of the Inner Hebrides in Loch Linnhe, Argyleshire.

 In 1855, the surveyor Frederick Peppercorne was instructed by Sir Thomas Mitchell to determine a site for a township in the area.
 Peppercorne submitted his map of the proposed village reserve on 16 February 1856.
 The chosen site was William Wilson's homestead paddock and the area was proclaimed the "Town of Lismore" in the NSW Government Gazette on 1 May 1856.
 The township was soon settled and its post office was opened on 1 October 1859.
+The Wilson family then established a new homestead at Monaltrie, some 6 km south of Lismore, in 1861 which still survives and has been stated to be "Lismore's oldest home", although the Lismore "Northern Star" has elsewhere given that distinction to a timber-built home "Locheil" in Bouyon Street, North Lismore, stated to date from 1860 and originally occupied by Mr and Mrs John Jones, later a private hospital and local maternity hospital between 1911 and 1917.
+Both "Monaltrie" and "Locheil" are included on the list of Lismore Heritage items, along with other sites and structures of historic significance.